kostja/doc/doc/1.9/reference/reference_rock/vshard/index.rst

 * ``tarantoolctl start router_1`` – start the router instance
 * ``tarantoolctl enter router_1``  – enter the admin console

-..
-Add link

-The full list of tarantoolctl commands for managing Tarantool instances is available in the Commands for managing Tarantool instances section of the Tarantool manual.
+The full list of ``tarantoolctl`` commands for managing Tarantool instances is available in :ref:`reference on tarantoolctl <tarantoolctl>`.

 Essential make commands you need to know: